kennethrioja/rmdzoteroword_workflow/README.md

 - [ ] using *Zotero* for integrating references in your work
 - [ ] working with people reading your work in a *word* document

-# Why I am doing this
+# 🤔 Why this workflow

 The issues I have been dealing with on my first research paper that I want to avoid :